icelandic-lt/g2p-thrax/README.md

 This project uses CMake for compilation.
 If you have installed all prerequisites at standard paths, just do:

 ```
-mkdir build && cd build && cmake .. && make
+g2p-thrax % mkdir build && cd build && cmake .. && make
 ```

-If you have installed the prerequisites at non-standard paths, use the following CMake options:
+If you have installed the prerequisites at non-standard paths, as recommended above, use the following CMake options:

 ```
-mkdir build && cd build && cmake -DCMAKE_PREFIX_PATH=<your root folder for installed packages> .. && make
+g2p-thrax % mkdir build && cd build && cmake -DCMAKE_PREFIX_PATH=<your root folder for installed packages> .. && make
 ```

 # Execution